alcs417/L1-norm-Graph/README.md

 As our method was developed in R, we require users to have R-3.4.2 (or higher) installed on their operating systems.
 Users can also install the R package "parallel" to run our script in parallel on Linux/Unix/MacOS.

 Usage:
-To run our method, simply open the "run_prediction.R" script in R programming environment or other R IDE tools and press "Run" button.
+To run our method, simply open the "run_prediction.R" script in R programming environment or other R IDE tools (e.g. RStudio) and press "Run" button.
 Another option is to run our script using the command line format: Rscript run_prediction.R.
 Please make sure that both the input data "miR_disease.RData" as well as the R script "L1_graph.R" are under the same directory as that of "run_prediction.R".
 The output prediciton files will also be under this directory.
-Moreover, please remember to change the working directory to your own local directory properly by setting the "root" variable in the "run_prediciton.R" script.
+Besides, please change the working directory to your own local directory by setting the "root" variable in the "run_prediciton.R" script properly.

 The format of the output file will be something like: